 If you decide to use a multiband compressor on an aux track to apply parallel compression, some frequencies found at the crossover points may be out of phase with the original signal.
 This doesn’t necessarily mean “don’t use a multiband compressor for parallel compression,” but it is something to keep in mind.
 Being aware of variables like this can help you listen for less apparent issues, and make more well-informed mixing decisions.

 How Dynamic EQs Work

-You’ll notice in the diagram that there are no filters apart of the green signal path running through the parametric EQ.
-There are only filters present in the sidechain circuitry, which means that your input signal will remain free of phase shift when there is no control signal triggering the parametric EQ.
+You’ll notice in the diagram that there aren't multiple filters apart of the green signal path, which means that your input signal will remain free of crossover phase distortion when there is no control signal triggering the parametric EQ.
 This allows dynamic EQs to be more transparent than multiband compressors.

 Narrow Bandwidths vs. Wide Bandwidths